 August Lawn & Landscape Tips

-Best practices, not just during times of high stress, but rather it is best practices all the time that make the difference.
+The key to surviving the hottest period of the season is best practices.
+It's not just during times of high stress that these habits matter, but rather it's best practices all the time that make the real difference.

 Healthy lawns have deep root systems.
 Roots will grow to the moisture.
 If your watering pattern is short, shallow, frequent watering resulting in moisture only in the top 1-2”, you will have a shallow rooted lawn dependent upon daily water.
 Deep soaking results in a root system with grass roots 6” to 2’ deep that is not dependent upon frequent watering and is drought resistant.